-Across America this fall, American parents are boarding planes with their autistic children, traveling to clinics with the hope that stem cells will treat or even “cure” their autistic children.
-While dozens of unregulated stem cell clinics from the Ukraine to Panama offer to infuse children with stem cells to treat autism, there is only one university in the US that has been associated with that claim: Duke.
+Hundreds of American parents are traveling to clinics with the hope that stem cells will treat or even “cure” their autistic children.
+While dozens of unregulated stem cell clinics from the Ukraine to Panama offer to infuse children with stem cells with the claim it will treat autism, there is only one university in the US that has been associated with that claim: Duke.

-Why, then, do the trials continue–and why is Duke University offering an Expanded Access Program to parents for a fee of roughly $12,000 per infusion?
+Why, then, do the trials continue–and why did Duke University offer an Expanded Access Program to parents for a fee of roughly $15,000 per infusion?
+(The EAP ran from 2020-late 2022.)
 The answer to these questions may lie within the funding model of the program, and the promise of lucrative contracts for stem cell providers if stem cells were to ever receive FDA approval for broader uses.

 Funding and professional relationships